-[12.3.1] Supply forenames for names of people cited.

-[12.3.2] List multiple entries by one author alphabetically by title (not by date), using the full name for the first entry.

-[12.3.3] Editors should be referred to with the abbreviation '(ed.)' or '(eds)'.

-[12.3.4] Both publisher and place of publication are required.
+- [12.4.1] Supply forenames for names of people cited. - [12.4.2] List multiple entries by one author alphabetically by title (not by date), using the full name for the first entry. - [12.3.3] Editors should be referred to with the abbreviation '(ed.)' or '(eds)'. - [12.4.4] Both publisher and place of publication are required.
 The name of the publishing house should be given without secondary matter (so Blackwell, not Blackwell Publishing) and forenames or initials of publishers (so de Gruyter, not Walter de Gruyter).
-For books published by the same publisher in more than one place, refer only to the first (so Leiden: Brill not Leiden-Boston: Brill).

-[12.3.5] Provide full references to series and series numbers, where appropriate.

-[12.3.6] The journal number (and part number, if applicable), should be included in the reference.

-[12.3.7] References to a footnote should be given as, e.g. p.
+For books published by the same publisher in more than one place, refer only to the first (so Leiden: Brill not Leiden-Boston: Brill). - [12.4.5] Provide full references to series and series numbers, where appropriate. - [12.4.6] The journal number (and part number, if applicable), should be included in the reference. - [12.4.7] References to a footnote should be given as, e.g. p.
 23 n.
 2 (page and note number not separated by a comma), references to figures and tables quoted from a secondary publication should be given as, e.g. p.
 23 fig. 4; p.
 59 table 3.
 References to a volume number (in roman numerals, small caps) should be included when it is not clear from the bibliographical entry alone which volume is being used, e.g. Foot, Veiled Women, II, p.
-123.

-[12.3.8] When citing multiple articles from the same edited collection, always provide full bibliographic details for the edited collection, not a short reference.
+123. - [12.4.8] When citing multiple articles from the same edited collection, always provide full bibliographic details for the edited collection, not a short reference.

-[12.3.9] If a work is cited several times in a volume, authors can elect to abbreviate key titles.
-Even when these are included in a separate list of abbreviations, the author should also ensure that an abbreviation is explained in full the first time it is used in a text:
+[12.4.9] If a work is cited several times in a volume, authors can elect to abbreviate key titles.
+These can then be included either in a separate list of abbreviations, or else as part of the bibliography.
+However, the author should also ensure that an abbreviation is explained in full the first time it is used in a text: